bogde/HX711/README.md

 5. Adjust the parameter in step 4 until you get an accurate reading.

 # How to use
-See the examples section for possible implementations with the different constructors
+See the example in examples/HX711SerialBegin.
+Please don't use examples/HX711Serial anymore.
+It is deprecated because the pin definition within the constructor is not timing safe. (#29)